EMBiRLab/HASEL_Characterization/index.markdown

 # [Results](#results)

 <!-- *TODO: add 3D plot of individual data points?*  -->
+Each period and channel width were plotted against the experimentally determined maximum curvature.
-The results of testing 31 actuators is shown below.
+The result was a 3D plot of the 31 actuators as shown below.
 Each black circle is the average of the five actuations for each actuator.
-From the results, it is clear that bending curvature varies with the heat-seal geometry.
+The plots show that bending curvature varies considerably with the heat-seal geometry.
 Higher curvatures were obtained with narrower channel widths, with a maximum observed at a channel width of 5 mm.
 Actuators with a channel width of 2.5 mm experienced choking of the fluid flow from the electrode portion into the actuation portion, preventing out-of-plane bending.
 The period of the sinusoidal wave also shows variation.
 At channel widths of 15 mm and above, increased curvature is observed with increasing period length.
 At channel widths less than 15 mm, increased curvature is observed with decreasing period length.
 Maximum curvature is obtained at a period length of 10 mm.

 ![Optimal Ratio of 2:1](Fig4.jpg)

-Further insight can be gained in the relationship between the two design parameters by considering the curvature versus the ratio \\(T : W_C\\) of the period to the channel width, as seen in the figure below.
+A curvature ratio of period to the channel width \\(T : W_C\\) was defined to better understand the relationship between the two design parameters and allow for generalization of the results.
+The curvature was plotted versus this ratio, seen in the figure below.
-Actuators with period lengths of 30 mm experience asymptotic behaviour with increasing ratio, resulting in slight bending deformation.
+Actuators with period lengths of 30 mm experience only slight bending as increasing ratio results in asymptotic curvature.
-Actuators with smaller period lengths exhibit peak curvature near period to channel width ratios of 2:1.
+Actuators with smaller period lengths, however, exhibit a peak curvature near period to channel width ratios of 2:1.
+This holds for several different sets of period and channel width values.
+Therefore, we propose that more than the particular values of period or channel width, the ratio is the important factor affecting the curvature of a planar HASEL actuator.

 ![Optimal Ratio of 2:1](Fig5.jpg)